MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/group-calling.md

 ### How many customers can join a Dynamics 365 Remote Assist mobile group call?

-Learn more about the number of participants that can join a Teams call [here](https://docs.microsoft.com/MicrosoftTeams/limits-specifications-teams#meetings-and-calls).
+Learn more about the number of participants that can join a Microsoft Teams adhoc call [here](https://docs.microsoft.com/MicrosoftTeams/limits-specifications-teams#meetings-and-calls).
 However, with a large number of participants, you may experience some performance issues, such as delays in viewing annotations.